software-trizzey/djazzy-vscode/README.md

 4. **Automatic Suggestions**: AI-driven suggestions help maintain consistency across your team's codebase.
 5. **Test Suite Enforcement**: Alerts you to update or create tests following changes in designated "api" or "views" directories, ensuring code changes are adequately tested.

-## Pricing
+## Pricing 🤑

-When In Rome is a paid product with a monthly subscription plan.
+When In Rome is currently in alpha mode and under rapid development.
+However, we plan to convert this to a paid product with a monthly subscription plan.
 All new users get a 14-day free trial with full feature access.

-## Feedback
+## Feedback ✍️

 We would love to hear your feedback!
 Please reach out to [support@rome.dev](mailto:support@rome.dev) for any questions, suggestions, or issues.

-## Known Issues & Limitations
+## Known Issues & Limitations 🐞

 - **Initial Language Support**: Currently, only Python, JavaScript, and TypeScript are supported.
 - **False Positives**: As an MVP undergoing rapid development, When In Rome may generate inaccurate diagnostics and recommendations.
 If you encounter any issues, please report them to [support@rome.dev](mailto:support@rome.dev).

-## Contribution Guidelines
+## Contribution Guidelines 👯‍♀️

 Interested in contributing to When In Rome?
 Please reach out to [hello@rome.dev](mailto:hello@rome.dev).

-## License
+## License 👮‍♂️

 When In Rome is a proprietary software application.
 Please review the [LICENSE.md](LICENSE) file for details.